Shasta County, California

 Months of Supply

 Per the National Association of REALTORS® framework, ~6 months is balanced — under 4 favors sellers, over 6 favors buyers.
-We're at 3.27 — a seller's market, but far more balanced than a few years ago.
+Shasta County currently sits in seller-favorable territory; the live figure is in the stats above.

 For Sellers